klebgenomics/Kaptive-Web/README.md

 * `Low` = the K-locus was found in a single piece or with ≥90% coverage, with ≤ 3 missing genes and ≤ 2 extra genes.
 * `None` = did not qualify for any of the above.

-WARNING: If you use the variant Klebsiella K-locus database please inspect your results carefully and decide for yourself what constitutes a confident match!
+WARNING: If you use the variant <i>Klebsiella</i> K-locus database please inspect your results carefully and decide for yourself what constitutes a confident match!

 ## Example results and interpretation